lbaitemple/ubuntu_server_rpi/README.md

 ```

-Please include the following content and make sure you generate your password 32-character hash (see line include command
+Please include the following content and make sure you generate your password 32-character hash using a linux shell (e.g. aws ec2 instantce.
+After the hash is generated, save the hash for netplan setup below)

  ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `echo -n [password] | iconv -t UTF-16LE | openssl md4`